wygu3/pdfsum/README.md

 4. Upload one or more PDF files using the file uploader

+5. **Optional**: Enable visual analysis to analyze images, charts, and diagrams in PDFs

-5. Click "Summarize PDFs" to process the files
+6. Click "Summarize PDFs" to process the files

-6. View the summaries and download them as text files
+7. View the summaries and download them as text files

-7. Manage your summaries:
+8. Manage your summaries:
    - Search for specific summaries using the search box
    - Sort summaries by date, filename, size, or ID
    - Add tags to categorize your summaries